-- To design and verify various digital logic circuits - To understand the characteristics and applications of op-amp - To design the application oriented experiments based on IC 741 and IC 555 d.
-Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+- To design and verify various digital logic circuits - To understand the characteristics and applications of op-amp - To design the application oriented experiments based on IC 741 and IC 555

-e.
-Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.

-k.
-Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.

-1. Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change.
+- a.
+Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems. - b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences - d.
+Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions. - e.
+Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations. - k.
+Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments. - l.
+Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the context of technological change. - m.

-m.
 Identify suitable sensors and design signal conditioning circuits to measure physical parameters for industrial applications

 - 1. Demonstrate the working of computational circuits using logic gates - 2.
 Implement the sequential logic circuits, flip flops and shift registers - 3.
-Implement the monostable and astable multivibrators using NE/SE 555 - 4.
+Implement the monostable and a stable multivibrators using NE/SE 555 - 4.
 Construct the differentiator, Integrator and converter circuits using Op-Amp - 5.
 Design ADC and DAC circuits using Op-Amp